affidavit for support immigration affidavit for support immigration

 Frequently Asked Questions

-What is an affidavit for support in immigration?
+What is an affidavit for immigration support?

 An affidavit for support is a legal document confirming a sponsor’s financial commitment to an immigrant.
 It shows that the immigrant won’t rely on public assistance and has sufficient financial backing to live in the U.S.